Finding the Peace in Wild Things

 Living in a world that spends a great deal of time telling us who we are meant to be, how we are supposed to dress, act, think and feel, it is not surprising that many of us feel overwhelmed and lost at some point in our life.
 Oftentimes, it is hard to find our own voice.
 We can feel stressed out, scattered, confused and hopeless.
 Compounding this, we are desperate to “fix” ourselves, trying a myriad of different solutions – fad diets, self help books, medication – sometimes these bring temporary relief, but not lasting change.

-The therapeutic interventions I use in sessions are based on evidence-based treatments for the following: depression, generalized anxiety, separation anxiety, social phobia, OCD, eating disorders, substance abuse, exposure to trauma, disruptive disorders, ADHD, adjustment issues, and emotion dysregulation disorders.
-I have been extensively trained in Cognitive Behavioural Therapy (CBT) for the above disorders, Trauma-Focused CBT, family therapy, and Dialectical Behavioural Therapy (DBT).
+The therapeutic interventions we use in sessions are based on evidence-based treatments for the following: depression, generalized anxiety, separation anxiety, social phobia, OCD, eating disorders, substance abuse, exposure to trauma, disruptive disorders, ADHD, adjustment issues, and emotion dysregulation disorders.
+We follow Cognitive Behavioural Therapy (CBT), Trauma-Focused CBT, Mindfulness and Mindful Self-Compassion, Skills Training, and Dialectical Behavioural Therapy (DBT).
 So what does that actually mean?

 It means that the Individual Therapy programs support individuals who are: